apache/cordova-plugman/README.md

 see https://github.com/alunny/cordova-plugin-spec

-Currently support the June 8 revision.
+Currently support the August 16 revision, more or less.

 ## License